nandor23/batterynotify/README.md

 ## Dependencies

-Expand All
-	@@ -14,7 +14,7 @@ It was only tested on EndeavourOS with GNOME desktop environment, but the script
+It was only tested on EndeavourOS with GNOME desktop environment, but the script

 ## Features